List of Breakout Kings characters: Pete Gillies

 Pete Gillies (Ian Bohen) is a man who works on the second floor of the Breakout Kings' building.
 Erica had a romantic interest in him.
 She even slept with him at some occasions without the team knowing about it.
 But in the episode "SEALd Fate", she realizes he used her to find a person named Tommy Fitzgerald, and he disappears thereafter.
 Later, in the episode "Freakshow", he contacts Erica, tells her that he has decided to run away and asks her to come along with him.
 But she refuses and tells him to disappear.
 Erica contacts him and he tells her he is going to turn himself in and implicate her as well.
 However, in the episode "Served Cold", Shea gets to know about Pete's plans.
 Shea uses Erica's cellphone and messages him posing as her.
 He then meets him, beats him up and tells him that he is to confess to everything but should never mention anything about Erica.

-The Fugitives
+The fugitives

-The following are the list of escaped fugitives which the team has caught so far.
+The following are the list of escaped fugitives which the team has caught.